seoryjj/pp-material/20130904/content.en.md

 * Submit homeworks and project at
 [homework submission](http://ropas.snu.ac.kr/~ta/4190.210/13/hw/)
 page.
-  + As the same with labworks, **Submit here** except for extraordinary circumstances.
+  + As the same with labwork, **Submit here** except for extraordinary circumstances.
 * You get 90% of your score if you submit no later than 24hrs after the deadline; 80% for 48 hrs.
-  + As the same with labworks, the only the lastly submitted answer is counted for.
+  + As the same with labwork, the only the lastly submitted answer is counted for.

 ## Racket ##